POST-AWARD ADMINISTRATION: PREPARING SUBAWARDS

 A subaward recipient is a recipient of federal financial assistance from a higher-tier organization that, in turn, received the assistance from the federal government.
 Subaward recipients have performance measured by whether the objectives of the federal program have been met, have responsibility for programmatic decision making, and must adhere to applicable federal program compliance requirements.

 Allow at least one to two months before services are to begin for processing of the subaward agreement.
 The process is as follows:

 - Work with your Office Manager to create a purchase order and encumber funds.
 Object code 7013 is used if the recipient is a higher education organization.
 Check with the Grants Accountant in AS 122 to determine the appropriate object code to use for other types of recipient organizations.
 Include a note in the Memo field that the subaward will be forwarded to the Business Office.

-- Work with your Sponsored Programs Grants Director for the creation of the subaward agreement.
+- Work with your Research and Sponsored Programs Grants Director for the creation of the subaward agreement.
 After the form has been completed, it will be submitted to the Purchasing Director in AS 122 who reviews it before forwarding the document to the Attorney General’s Office for their review and approval.
 Only after the document has been approved by the Attorney General's Office can it be sent to the subaward recipient for signature.
-The Office of Sponsored Programs will forward two copies of the approved agreement to the subaward recipient for their approval and signature.
-The recipient returns the partially-signed agreement to the Office of Sponsored Programs who will then obtain the final signature from the SCSU signing authority.
+The Office of Research and Sponsored Programs will forward two copies of the approved agreement to the subaward recipient for their approval and signature.
+The recipient returns the partially-signed agreement to the Office of Research and Sponsored Programs who will then obtain the final signature from the SCSU signing authority.
 Once fully executed, a copy of the agreement will be sent to the subaward recipient and work can begin on the subaward portion of the project.

 - Payments toward the subcontract will be paid as detailed within the agreement.
 Usually the subaward recipient can invoice SCSU quarterly for services rendered.